-Even though Somaliland is now peaceful and democratic, the inequitable distribution of health services, poor sanitation and hygiene, water scarcity and lacking economic development opportunities for the population continue to mark the lives of thousands of families.
+Even though Somaliland is now peaceful and democratic, the inequitable distribution of health services, bad sanitation and hygiene, water scarcity and lacking economic development opportunities for the population continue to mark the lives of thousands of families.

 Life in Somaliland is improving, but progress is slow

 A little girl in Hargeisa (photo: H. Atkins)

 Somaliland is a self-declared independent state that is internationally seen as an autonomous region of Somalia, but is not officially recognized as yet.
 Hargeisa is Somaliland’s capital city and has a population of roughly 450,000.

 The many years of civil war in southern Somalia no longer affect Somaliland and people have been able to live comparatively stable and peaceful lives here.
 However, it wasn’t until 1994, three years after Somaliland had declared independence from Somalia, that its involvement in the armed conflict came to an end.
 Considerable damage had been done in the preceding years (1980-1994) and much of Hargeisa was destroyed by heavy bombardments.
 Although a lot of the city has been reconstructed, much of the medical and social infrastructure is yet to be rebuilt, especially in under pressured areas.